X-Veloper/terraform-elestio-opensearch-cluster/README.md

 }
 ```

-Keep your mysql password safe, you will need it to access the admin panel.
+Keep your opensearch password safe, you will need it to access the admin panel.

-If you want to know more about node configuration, check the mysql service documentation [here](https://registry.terraform.io/providers/elestio/elestio/latest/docs/resources/mysql).
+If you want to know more about node configuration, check the opensearch service documentation [here](https://registry.terraform.io/providers/elestio/elestio/latest/docs/resources/opensearch).

 If you want to choose your own provider, datacenter or server type, check the guide [here](https://registry.terraform.io/providers/elestio/elestio/latest/docs/guides/providers_datacenters_server_types).